1000 GIS Applications & Uses

 658. Mine Rehabilitation – Restoring mines back to their original state using GIS tools like 3D profiling flooding of mine because almost all working mines require pumps to remove water.

-659. Hazards Assessments – Characterizing infrastructure, risk areas, and disaster zones, planning and implementation of hazards reductions measures to assist planners in selecting mitigation measures and emergency preparedness.
+659. Hazards Assessments – Characterizing infrastructure, risk areas, and disaster zones, planning and implementating of hazards reductions measures to assist planners in selecting mitigation measures and emergency preparedness.

 660. Hyperspectral Imagery – Discovering new minerals from the existing 4000 types of compositions using airborne and satellite data.
 (AVIRIS and AISA Hyperspectral)

-661. Mineral Titles – Administering mining titles for exploration and acquisition available in web map.
+661. Mineral Titles – Administering mining titles for exploration and acquisition available on a web map.

 662. Diamonds – Searching for diamonds in Nairobi in fluvial diamond placer deposits.

-663. Acid Runoff – Controlling acid waste runoff from mines by capturing terrain topography, mine age and type and stream proximity.
+663. Acid Runoff – Controlling acid waste runoff from mines by capturing terrain topography, mine age, and stream proximity.

 664. Anchor Search – Searching for a lost anchor in a restricted area with electrical cables and gas pipelines using sonar and bathymetry.
 (Anchor Search – Golden Software Surfer)